What are your staff qualifications?

 Absolutely!
 Our centre is completely nut and peanut-free.
 As well, our awesome caterer Real Food for Real Kids provides nutritious substitutes for any other allergies (common ones include eggs, milk, and soy).

 As well, we will work with you to create a detailed plan in the event the child does come in contact with an allergen.
 If necessary, an Epipen will be carried by any educator that is with the child.
 All staff are trained on this plan including the use of the EpiPen and/or other devices.

 What type of support do you offer for families and classrooms?

-In addition to providing the best possible care for all children, Windermere Kids has free access to a resource consultation staff provided by the City of Toronto and their Every Child Belongs Program.
-This program works with Windermere Kids and the family ‘to develop strategies and carry out individualized support plans for a child.
+In addition to providing the best possible care for all children, Windermere Kids & Green Apple Kids has free access to a resource consultation staff provided by the City of Toronto and their Every Child Belongs Program.
+This program works with the childcare centre and the family ‘to develop strategies and carry out individualized support plans for a child.
 Every Child Belongs Resource Consultation Staff also provides support to build inclusive environments through training and program consultation.’

 (1998-2020) Every Child Belongs Resources for Early Learning & Child Care Program.
 Retrieved from:https://www.toronto.ca/community-people/community-partners/early-learning-child-care-partners/every-child-belongs-resources-for-early-learning-child-care-programs/

 How many meals or snacks do you provide?

 What time are you opened and closed?